Sexual abuse scandal in the Archdiocese of Boston: Handling by Bishop Lennon

 Bishop Richard Lennon's appointment as apostolic administrator of the archdiocese, following the resignation of Law, brought criticism from some sex-abuse victims' groups.
 This criticism increased after Lennon's appearance in the Frontline documentary Hand of God.
 The movie documents the history of a Salem, Massachusetts sex scandal and its effects on the film maker's own family.
 Lennon closes the Salem parish despite the fact it is not losing money for the Church.
 Then, when the movie's filmmaker attempts to film the administrative building where his brother reported his own sexual abuse, Lennon exits the building, shoves the camera, and declares he will not "feel bad about this" after being told why the filmmaker wants to film the building's exterior.
 He does not respond to the invitation to dialogue that the filmmaker's presence on the property represents, and attempts to avoid discussion of the sex scandal by refusing to talk about anything other than the Church's private property rights (i.e. trespassing).
 He responds to the filmmaker's claim that he doesn't care by calling the filmmaker a "sad little man."

 Archbishop O'Malley

-Bishop Seán Patrick O'Malley was appointed archbishop of Boston in 2003, having already dealt with sexual abuse scandals in the Dioceses of Palm Beach and Fall River.
+Bishop Seán Patrick O'Malley was appointed archbishop of Boston in 2003, having already dealt with sexual abuse scandals in the Diocese of Palm Beach and Diocese of Fall River.

-In June 2004, the archdiocese sold a large parcel of land near its headquarters to Boston College, in part to raise money for legal costs associated with the scandal.
+In June 2004, the Archdiocese of Boston sold a large parcel of land near its headquarters to Boston College, in part to raise money for legal costs associated with the scandal.

 In August, 2011, O'Malley released a list of 159 priests with credible accusations of child sexual abuse.
 Sixty-nine names were omitted from the list because the priests were deceased, were not active ministers, had not been publicly accused, or were dismissed or left the priesthood prior to canonical proceedings.
 The archdiocese omitted 22 names because it could not substantiate the accusations against those priests.